 When it comes to specialty coffee,

 Many consumers seeking high-quality coffee have acquired a taste for this kind of coffee.
 The majority of top-rated quality restaurants in the US actually cater to the acquired taste of deadened generic woodiness coated with dark-roasted caramel and carbon flavoring.
-From a business standpoint, this is the profitable course of actions.
+From a business standpoint, this is a profitable course of action.
 After all, consumers won’t know the difference.

 But that’s only half the story.

 Coffee is traditionally packed in burlap or jute bags, and it doesn’t take long for the beans to absorb the undesirable taste of these bags.
 By the time the bags reach their destination, they may be infested, caked with mold, and have developed a moldy taste from the long exposure to the jute bags.

 George Howell, a pioneer of the specialty coffee movement in the US in the early 1970s and a recipient of the Specialty Coffee Association of America Lifetime Achievement Award, sums it all up:

 "Green coffee is shipped and stored in woven jute or sisal bags, which have been coated with petroleum-based batching oils to increase fiber yield and facilitate the spinning process.
 Green coffee is traditionally kept in these bags for the year or more it takes to go through them (fine coffee is harvested once a year).
 And so, the green coffee devolved – exposed to oxygen, changes in the environment, and to the bags themselves.”